-hank you for your interest in Orange County, Mental Health and Recovery Services' (MHRS) Mental Health Services Act (MHSA) Three-Year Plan for Fiscal Years 2023-24 through 2025-26 (Three-Year Plan).
-I would like to take this opportunity to thank the community for their collaboration as we continue to revamp the community planning process.
-We embrace community input and utilize MHSA funding as a key revenue source and vehicle to improve the public behavioral health safety net.
+Thank you for your interest in Orange County, Mental Health and Recovery Services (MHRS) Mental Health Services Act (MHSA) Three-Year Plan for Fiscal Years 2023-24 through 2025-26 (Three-Year Plan).
+I would like to take this opportunity to thank the community for their collaboration as we continue to revamp the community planning process, embrace community input, and utilize MHSA funding as a key revenue source and vehicle to improve the public behavioral health safety net.

 The vision of MHRS is to provide quality behavioral health services to our community.
 This MHSA Three-Year Plan embodies that vision and reflects an integrated pathway to quality behavioral health services.
-This plan will continue to fund existing programs, provide enhancements to the public behavioral health system that promotes wellness, equity, recovery, and resilience; it will expand efforts in response to community needs and statutory change.
+This plan will continue to fund existing programs, provide enhancements to the public behavioral health system that promote wellness, equity, recovery, and resilience, and expands efforts in response to community needs and statutory change.

 The timing of this Three-Year Plan can only be described as pivotal.
 The public behavioral health system is experiencing significant changes in policy, as the state implements the California Advancing and Innovating Medi-Cal (CalAIM) program.
-CalAIM is an initiative to transform and strengthen Medi-Cal, offering a more equitable, coordinated, and personcentered approach to healthcare offered under the public safety net.
-At the same time, MHRS, along with the nation, is experiencing a behavioral health provider workforce shortage.
-It is during a time of pandemic fueled growth in behavioral health needs and requires implementation of new programs and meeting mandates as a result of recently enacted laws.
+CalAIM is an initiative to transform and strengthen Medi-Cal, offering a more equitable, coordinated, and person-centered approach to healthcare offered under the public safety net.
+At the same time, MHRS, along with the nation, is experiencing a behavioral health provider workforce shortage during a time of pandemic fueled growth in behavioral health needs and is required to implement new programs and mandates as a result of recently enacted laws.
 The Three- Year Plan reflects the support and pragmatic approach of MHRS during this time of significant transformation.

-Highlights include a reorganization of the Three-Year Plan to align with statute and reflect each of the MHSA Components.
-It also includes the strategic expansion of Workforce Education and Training component initiatives to strengthen recruitment and retention efforts, the implementation of a newly required Community Assistance, Recovery and Empowerment (CARE) collaborative court, expansion of children's services, housing and crisis programming, and further development of the OC Navigator- a centralized access point and closed loop referral navigation tool.
+Highlights include a reorganization of the Three-Year Plan to align with statute and reflect each of the MHSA Components, the strategic expansion of Workforce Education and Training component initiatives to strengthen recruitment and retention efforts, the implementation of a new required Community Assistance, Recovery and Empowerment (CARE) collaborative court, expansion of children's, housing and crisis programming, and further development of the OC Navigatora centralized access point and closed loop referral navigation tool.

-Our progress to date would not have been possible without the support and guidance of many entities: community stakeholders, the Orange County Board of Supervisors (Board), Behavioral Health Advisory Board (BHAB), representatives for unserved and underserved populations, members of our provider organizations, the OC Health Care Agency (HCA), County staff and, most importantly, the multitude of consumers and family members.
+Our progress to date would not have been possible without the support and guidance of community stakeholders and entities including the Orange County Board of Supervisors (Board), Behavioral Health Advisory Board (BHAB), representatives for unserved and underserved populations, members of our provider organizations, OC Health Care Agency (HCA) and County staff and, most importantly, the multitude of consumers and family members.